Tave

 Tave (VSCO Workspace)

 Scheduling is included on all plans.
-The standout is the book-sign-pay flow -- clients visit a booking page, choose a session type, select a date, sign a contract, answer questionnaires, and pay a deposit in one automated sequence.
+The standout is the book-sign-pay flow: clients visit a booking page, choose a session type, select a date, sign a contract, answer questionnaires, and pay a deposit in one automated sequence.
 Calendar sync works with Google, Apple, and Outlook.
 Buffer times and custom availability prevent overbooking.
 Multiple dates and locations support mini sessions.
-The number of bookable event types varies by plan (2 on Solo, more on Boutique and Studio).
+The number of bookable event types varies by plan (2 templates on Solo, unlimited on Boutique and Studio).

 HoneyBook